typst/packages/packages/preview/modern-isc-report/0.1.0/README.md

 source install_fonts.sh
 ```

-from within the `fonts` directory.
+from within the `fonts` directory and the fonts will be installed.

 ## PDF images inclusion